-- Roehampton is ranked 5th in the UK for the study Classics (Guardian University Guide 2021), above Bristol, Warwick and Edinburgh.
+Roehampton is ranked top in London and 5th in the UK for the study Classics (Guardian University Guide 2022), above Edinburgh, Bristol, UCL and Warwick.

 If you are interested in studying the classical world, and building a range of valuable skills for your career, this degree is a strong option.

-You will gain in-depth understanding of a wide range of themes and topics, read and analyse classical texts, interpret archaeological objects, ancient images and monuments, and gain a good appreciation of ancient languages.
+You will gain in-depth understanding of a wide range of themes and topics, read and analyse classical texts, interpret archaeological objects, ancient images and monuments, and gain an appreciation of ancient languages.

 The course covers the themes, methods and theories in the study of the literature and history of the ancient world, as well as in works of art from ancient Greece and Rome, looking not only at the objects themselves, but also the contexts within which they were produced and used.